jesusmgg/summoning-ld55/README.md

-# Ludum Dare 55 entry
+# Ludum Dare 55 entry (unfinished)
 Theme: Summoning

 Base code is from my bespoke engine `pipe-warp`, which is a 2D game engine built on top of Rust, Macroquad and Tiled.

+I'm keeping this to archive an early development version of the engine.

 ## Engine lifecycle functions